AdaCore/gnatstudio/docs/users_guide/mdi.rst

 preserved when you switch to another perspective and which are hidden.
 To help you determine this, there's a central area where you can find all preserved windows.
-It usually only contains editors (including those that you've split side by side).
-If you drop another window on top or to one side of an editor, that window is preserved when changing perspectives unless it's already in the new perspective.
+It usually only contains editors (including those that you have split side by side).
+If you drop another window on top or to one side of an editor, that window is preserved when changing perspectives unless it is already in the new perspective.
 The color of the highlight appearing on the screen while you drag tells you whether the window (if dropped at the current location) will be visible or hidden in other perspectives.